Reed College, Academic Support Services - A helpful site with useful study skills resources and links to other informational websites.

 - UNV 201, a course created to prepare student peer advisors to serve as peer instructors

-- First-Year Colloquia, a series of presentations for the first-year class focusing on diverse topics, such as Making College Count and The Many Faces of AIDS.
+- First-Year Colloquia, a series of presentations for the first-year class focusing on diverse topics, such as Making College Count and The Many Faces of AIDS

 Pre-professional Programs - Housed in the Office of Academic and Advising Services, this Pre-professional Programs site offers resources and advice for students who intend to apply to professional and/or graduate schools after completing their studies at Mercer.

 Counseling & Psychological Services - CAPS is committed to helping Mercer's campus community by providing counseling and prevention services that facilitate students' academic and life goals and enhance their personal growth and well-being.
-The staff at CAPS provide an open, supportive, and confidential environment for students to address the issues that are concerning them.
+The staff at CAPS provide an open, supportive, and confidential environment for students to address the issues that concern them.

 University Libraries - This site contains access points to Galileo and other useful databases.
-Information about various library services is also included along with helpful resources like style and citation guides for writing.
+Information about various library services is also included, along with helpful resources like style and citation guides for writing.

 Access and Accommodations Office - All newly admitted students who think they may need accommodations are encouraged to contact the Access Coordinator as soon as they know that they will be attending Mercer University.